Rational Proofs with Multiple Provers: Full Power of Multi-Prover Rational Interactive Proofs

-Moreover, given $b\in \{0, 1\}^q$, the vector of oracle answers corresponding to $M$'s queries, the membership of $x$ can be decided in time exponential in $n$, by continuing running $M$.
-Accordingly, let $f': \{0, 1\}^*\rightarrow \{0, 1\}$ be a function such that, given any $n+q$-bit input $(x, b)$ where $|x|=n$ and $b$ is the vector of oracle answers $M$ gets with input $x$, $f'(x, b)$ is the output of $M$.
-Again similar to Lemma \ref{lem:DC} and its analysis, $f'$ is computable by a DC uniform circuit family $\{C'_n\}_{n=1}^\infty$ of size $2^{n^{O(1)}}$, where each $C'_n$ has $n+q$-bit input and 1-bit output,\footnote{The size of $C'_n$ is exponential in $n$ but may not be exponential in its own input length, since $q$ may be exponential in $n$.} and the Turing machine that answers questions $SIZE, INPUT, OUTPUT, TYPE$ for $C'_n$ runs in time polynomial in $n$ rather than $n+q$.
+Given the vector of oracle answers corresponding to the $q$ queries of $M$, $b\in \{0, 1\}^q$, the membership of $x$ can be decided in time exponential in $n$.
+Let $f': \{0, 1\}^*\rightarrow \{0, 1\}$ be a function such that, given any $(n+q)$-bit input $(x, b)$ where $|x|=n$ and $b$ is the vector of oracle answers $M$ gets with input $x$, $f'(x, b)$ is the output of $M$.
+Again, $f'$ is computable by a DC-uniform circuit family $\{C'_n\}_{n=1}^\infty$ of size $2^{n^{O(1)}}$, where each $C'_n$ has $(n+q)$-bit input and 1-bit output.
+The size of $C'_n$ is exponential in $n$ but may not be exponential in its own input length, since $q$ may be exponential in~$n$.
+In particular, the Turing machine that answers questions SIZE, INPUT, OUTPUT, TYPE for $C'_n$ runs in time polynomial in $n$ rather than $n+q$.

+Given the two circuit families defined above, the membership of $x$ in $L$ can be computed by the following three-level ``circuit:'' besides the usual AND, OR, NOT gates, it has $q$ ``$\sf{NEXP}$'' gates, each of which has a $p$-bit input and 1-bit output, simulating the $\OSAT$ oracle.